 Although the Company denies liability in all threatened or pending litigation proceedings in which it is or may be a party and believes that it has valid bases to contest all claims threatened or made against it, we recorded, in addition to previously recognized unpaid accruals disclosed above, an additional aggregate (pre-tax) litigation accrual in continuing operations of \$22 million in the fourth quarter of 2014 which represents our reasonable estimate of unrecorded probable loss for all pending and threatened litigation proceedings impacting continuing operations.
 We expect to make most of these cash payments in 2015 with the remainder expected to be paid in 2016.
-We have relied on several facts and circumstances that have changed since the filing of our last periodic report, most significantly in January 2015, to conclude that some loss is probable with respect to certain proceedings and matters, to arrive at a reasonable estimate of loss and record the accrual, including: the maturation of the pending proceedings; discovery becoming substantially complete in certain proceedings; certain quantitative metrics used to value probable loss contingencies; and our willingness to settle certain proceedings to forgo the cost and risk of litigation and distraction to our senior executives.
-We also recorded an additional \$27 million litigation contingency accrual in discontinued operations in the fourth quarter based upon the same facts, circumstances and analysis as described above.
-We expect to make most of these cash payments in 2015 with the remainder expected to be paid in 2015 with the remainder expected to be paid on proceedings.
+We have relied on several facts and circumstances that have changed since the filing of our last periodic report. most significantly in January 2015, to conclude that some loss is probable with respect to certain proceedings and matters, to arrive at a reasonable estimate of loss and record the accrual, including: the maturation of the pending proceedings and matters; our experience in settlement negotiations and mediation; comparative settlements of other companies in similar proceedings; discovery becoming substantially complete in certain proceedings; certain quantitative metrics used to value probable loss contingencies; and our willingness to settle certain proceedings to forgo the cost and risk of litigation and distraction to our senior executives.
+We also recorded an additional \$27 million litigation contingency accrual in discontinued operations in the fourth guarter based upon the same facts. circumstances and analysis as described above.
+We expect to make most of these cash payments in 2015 with the remainder expected to be paid in 2016.
+By far the largest portion of the accruals is for the foam antitrust proceedings.